Atopic Dermatitis in Children (2+ Years Old)

 Some children develop complications from atopic dermatitis, including infection, issues with sleeping, food allergies, asthma, hay fever, and/or experience psychological effects due to living with a chronic skin condition.

 Because atopic dermatitis causes cracks and breaks in the skin and there is immunologic dysfunction in the skin, there is a greater potential for infection.
-In addition, the intense itching caused by eczema leads to scratching, which also increases the risk of infection by bacteria, viruses, or fungi.5
+In addition, the intense itching leads to scratching, which also increases the risk of infection by bacteria, viruses, or fungi.5

 Atopic dermatitis also puts a person at a higher risk of developing hay fever or allergic rhinitis.
 Hay fever symptoms include runny and/or stuffy nose, sneezing, fatigue, and itchy eyes, mouth, or skin.
 Hay fever may be seasonal, with a flare in symptoms due to allergic sensitivity to airborne mold spores or pollens, or perennial, with symptoms year-round due to sensitivity to pet dander, mold, dust mites, or cockroaches.9,10

 Some children with atopic dermatitis experience teasing or bullying, and many experience poor self-esteem.
-Children with eczema may be more likely to have behavioral problems, such as attention deficit or hyperactivity, or poor school performance, which may be linked to the disrupted sleep caused by the itch-scratch cycle.5,6,11
+Children with the condition may be more likely to have behavioral problems, such as attention deficit or hyperactivity, or poor school performance, which may be linked to the disrupted sleep caused by the itch-scratch cycle.5,6,11

 How is it treated?